 Which party is responsible for loading and unloading the goods; and

 Before finalising your sales contract to send to a buyer, or signing a seller’s contract, make sure you review the quotation thoroughly.
 A thorough quotation should include various Incoterm options.
-Figure 1 below illustrates how using Incoterms on a formal quotation can provide clarity to both the buyer and seller.
-Each row of the quotation illustrates a different Incoterm option, along with example text to use on your invoice.
+Figure 1 below illustrates how using different Incoterms on a formal quotation influences cost whilst providing clarity to both the buyer and seller on what these costs entail.
+Each row of the quotation illustrates a different term option, along with example text to use on your invoice.
 The example includes colour-coded explanations of key sections of the quotation.

 Note: It is not necessary to include every incoterm on your quotation.
 Your choice depends on the costs you are willing to bear and the amount of risk you are willing to take as well as the other party’s requirements.